Category: Pharmaceuticals and Biotechnology

 Categories: Food and Agriculture|Pharmaceuticals and Biotechnology

-Methods and kits for determining predisposition to develop kidney diseases
+Methods determining predisposition to develop kidney diseases

 Chronic Kidney Disease (CKD) is a powerful independent risk factor for cardiovascular disease and death at all stages.
 Most patients with CKD will succumb to cardiovascular complications rather than reach end-stage kidney disease (ESKD).
 Recent reports estimate that as many...